johnbrumley/desma158/day-6.md

 Let’s create a new 2D project in Unity using one of the 2D templates.

 ![](https://lh3.googleusercontent.com/RJUqsW2UJwIQHmJhMrnj3Qvms9ymFOFBHTZfQCPMVmhYKT7Sq8h4O8jRVX_fShBq_8c5TSEH4Uhk76oUKqCd3uln1XnlGDxx_jrvCEaGxFtWp1pi5oEPGw9DziQEF1IMfVqa3VYsskjSddr7K58O-KQ)

 Using the template will install a bunch of useful 2D packages from the package manager.
 If you create a project without the template, you can always install the packages manually.

 ![](https://lh3.googleusercontent.com/3IeOb_HRLMdzImNJI2YqFV8jBtOke4j9CFCIDYqeVsb7az9hsLex0bqXhAXjr65q6gQlan7wa5GMguYD35UgYbIGvmeqWCNrGMmj_hRRJzZOez3avNYxPcNHEtm3UfN6dvtjbtoozJDN1D9vYtWU8fA)

+After your project has started up, you can check out this [unitypackage template](https://drive.google.com/file/d/1wl8eYa-01PaycjSLsaZzSBzm7S1s59S3/view?usp=sharing) with a few scripts and things that might come in handy.
+We'll be adding more things to this template in the next few weeks.

 # Sprites